kmitv/covertree-recruitment/README.md

 5. **Linting**: ESLint is set up to maintain code quality and consistency.
 The project includes linting scripts to check and fix code style issues.

+### Testing

+Testing is a crucial part of the development process to ensure the functionality and reliability of the application.
+The project uses Jest as the testing framework.

+- **Testing Database**: The tests assume the existence of a testing database.
+This database is populated with test data before each test run and cleared after the tests are completed.
+This ensures that each test runs in a clean environment and does not affect other tests.

+- **Integration Tests**: Integration tests were written and followed during the development process.
+These tests verify the end-to-end functionality of the property management operations, including querying, adding, and deleting properties.

+- **Running Tests**:
+    ```sh
+    npm run test
+    ```

 ## Tech Stack

 - **Node.js (22.1.0)**: JavaScript runtime environment (I specifically used Bun during development)